|

 Did

-not reach the orbit due to the Proton
+not reach orbit due to a Proton

 launcher failure |